abhi3011/biojs-vis-SNAPviewer/readme.txt

 red    ->     non-neutral substitution

-dragging and zooming features are proovided for enhanced user interaction. the default data.json file includes the protien sequence copied from-> http://mendel.imp.ac.at/PhyloDome/fastas.html and the results are found from the SNAP website.
-The minimum reliability index is 0, and minimum expected accuracy is 50%.
+dragging and zooming features are proovided for enhanced user interaction. the default data.json file includes the protien sequence copied from-> http://mendel.imp.ac.at/PhyloDome/fastas.html and the results are found from the SNAP website.The type of substitution used is V*L, which replaces all the V from L.The minimum reliability index is 0, and minimum expected accuracy is 50%.

 HOW TO USE